KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Aion** is not oblivion —
 it is fullness in silence.
 Veritable zero — not absence,
-but the ground from which all things arise.
+but the ground of all structured arising.

 ---